Building a custom paymaster

 Design

-Paymaster Solidity contract
+Paymaster Solidity Contract

 The contract code defines an ERC20 token and allows it to be used to pay the fees for transactions.